Gus Williams (outfielder)

-August Joseph "Gus" Williams, Jr. (May 7, 1888 – April 16, 1964), known also as "Gloomy" Gus Williams, was a German American professional baseball player whose career spanned 10 seasons, five of which were spent in Major League Baseball (MLB) with the St. Louis Browns (1911–1915).
+August Joseph "Gus" Williams Jr. (May 7, 1888 – April 16, 1964), known also as "Gloomy" Gus Williams, was an American professional baseball player whose career spanned 10 seasons, five of which were spent in Major League Baseball (MLB) with the St. Louis Browns (1911–1915).
 Over his major league career, Williams batted .263 with 171 runs scored, 367 hits, 58 doubles, 31 triples, 12 home runs, 147 runs batted in (RBIs), and 95 stolen bases in 410 games played.

 Williams career started out in 1909 with the Monmouth Browns of the Class-D Illinois–Missouri League.
 After playing in the minor leagues for two seasons, Williams made his major league debut in 1911.
 He had another stint in the majors in 1912.
 In 1913, Williams served as the Browns regular outfielder.
 He was a dead-ball era power hitter for the Browns, ranking in the top-10 amongst American League hitters in home runs during the 1913 and 1914 seasons.
 He led the league in strikeouts in 1914.
 Williams would make his last appearance in the major leagues during the 1915 season.
 He would go on to play in the minors with the Toronto Maple Leafs (1915), Nashville Volunteers (1916), Louisville Colonels (1917), and Indianapolis Indians (1918).
 In the minors, he compiled a career batting average of .293 with 838 hits in 759 games played.
 Williams also played semi-professional baseball after leaving the professional circuit.
 He batted and threw left-handed.
 During his baseball career, Williams stood at 6 ft and weighed 185 lb.

 Early life

-Gus Williams was born on May 7, 1888 in Omaha, Nebraska to August, Sr. and Clara Williams of Indiana and Illinois, respectively.
+Gus Williams was born on May 7, 1888, in Omaha, Nebraska, to August Sr. and Clara Williams of Indiana and Illinois, respectively.
 The two had four other children, Frank, Ross, Reed, and Weston.
-August Williams, Sr., whose parents hailed from Germany, was a fire chief in Omaha.
+August Williams Sr., whose parents hailed from Germany, was a fire chief in Omaha.
 Gus Williams had five siblings; sisters Mamie, Carie, Louisa, and Theresia; and brother Harry.
 Harry would go on to play two seasons with the New York Yankees (1913–14).
 For much of his adolescent life, he worked in a meat packing plant in Omaha.
 In 1908, Williams tried out with the Lincoln Railsplitters as a pitcher.
 He was turned away from their training camp after he was too "wild".
 Later in 1908, he signed with the minor league Marion Diggers of the Class-D Ohio State League, again as a pitcher.
 However, Williams joined a semi-professional league and did not play with the Marion club.